niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Positioning the sensor

-* Locate the `sensor bracket` welded to the derail device
+* Locate `sensor bracket` welded to derail device

-> Sensor bracket is previously installed.
-Mounting and welding instructions are not included in the scope of this document.
+> Bracket is previously installed.
+Mounting and welding instructions are not currently included within the scope of this document.

-* Ensure that the sensor is parallel
+* Check that front of `sensor` is parallel to side face of derail device
+* Slide the sensor in the slotted brack until it the face of the sensor is `3.5mm` from the face of the derail

 ---